finbourne/lusid-sdk-java-preview/sdk/docs/ConfigurationRecipeApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ConfigurationRecipeApi apiInstance = new ConfigurationRecipeApi(defaultClient);
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the Configuration Recipes.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the Configuration Recipes.
 Defaults to latest if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid. try {
       ResourceListOfGetRecipeResponse result = apiInstance.listConfigurationRecipes(asAt, filter);